ncukondo/pubmed-mcp/README.md

 ### Adding pubmed-mcp with an API key

-Specifying a PubMed API key relaxes PubMed’s request rate limits.
+Specifying a PubMed API key relaxes PubMed's request rate limits.
 Obtain an API key by creating an NCBI account and visiting the API Key Management page:

 ```bash
 claude mcp add pubmed-mcp \